 Listing the system configuration uses the off-line diagnostic tool, Mapper.
 To get help using Mapper, type help at the mapper prompt.
 Refer to "Listing the System Configuration" in Chapter 5, "Modifying Your System," for additional information about these steps.

-To list the 6.0 or 5.5 system configuration:
+To list the system configuration:

 - 1. Check that all hardware peripherals are attached and powered on. - 2.
 Start ODE.

 ISL>ODE

 3. Display hardware configuration.